Mossad: Switzerland

-Soviet Union/Russia
+Soviet Union

 Mossad was involved in outreach to refuseniks in the Soviet Union during the crackdown on Soviet Jews in the period between the 1950s and the 1980s.
 Mossad helped establish contact with Refuseniks in the USSR, and helped them acquire Jewish religious items, banned by the Soviet government, in addition to passing communications into and out of the USSR.
 Many rabbinical students from Western countries travelled to the Soviet Union as part of this program in order to establish and maintain contact with refuseniks.

 United Kingdom

-In 1984 Mossad agents were caught attempting to kidnap Nigerian politician Umaru Dikko from London.
-On 4 July 1984 customs officials at Stanstead airport discovered Dikko in a crate about to be flown to Nigeria.
-Agents Alexander Barak, Felix Abithol and anesthetist Dr Levi-Arie Shapiro were given prison sentences of between ten and fourteen years.
+In 1984, Mossad agents were caught attempting to kidnap Nigerian politician Umaru Dikko from London.
+On July 4, 1984, customs officials at Stansted airport discovered Dikko in a crate that was about to be flown to Nigeria.
+Agents Alexander Barak, Felix Abithol, and anesthetist Dr. Levi-Arie Shapiro were given prison sentences of between ten and fourteen years.

 In 1986, a bag containing eight forged British passports was discovered in a telephone booth in West Germany.
 The passports had been the work of Mossad and were intended for the Israeli Embassy in London for use in covert operations.
 The British government, furious, demanded that Israel give a promise not forge its passports again, which was obtained.

-On 30 September 1986 Mossad agents succeeded in luring Mordechai Vanunu from London to Rome where he was kidnapped back to Israel and tried for treason.
-Vanunu had been hosted in London by the Sunday Times whilst revealing details of Israel’s nuclear weapons programme.

-On 15 June 1988, following the trial and conviction of a Palestinian post-graduate student studying at Hull University, Ismail Sowan, two Mossad agents were expelled from the UK.
-Sowan was found in possession of a large arms cache and was sentenced to eleven years in prison.
-During his trial it had been revealed that he had employed by Mossad for ten years.
-The Mossad agents, Arie Regev and Jacob Barad, were Sowan’s controllers.
-They had failed to inform MI6 of Sowan’s activities and that they were aware that a Palestinian, Abd al-Rahim Mustapha, believed to be involved in the assassination of Naji al-Ali had entered the country illegally.

-The Mossad station in UK remained closed until the 1994 bombing of the Israeli Embassy in London.
+On June 15, 1988, following the trial and conviction of a Palestinian post-graduate student, Ismail Sowan, who was studying at Hull University, two Mossad agents were expelled from the UK.
+Sowan was found in possession of a large arms cache and sentenced to eleven years in prison.
+During his trial, it was revealed that he had been employed by Mossad for ten years.
+Mossad agents Arie Regev and Jacob Barad were Sowan's controllers.
+They had failed to inform MI6 of Sowan's activities and that they were aware that a Palestinian (Abd al-Rahim Mustapha – who was believed to be involved in the assassination of Naji al-Ali) had entered the country illegally.
+The Mossad station in the UK remained closed until the 1994 bombing of the Israeli Embassy in London.